centrica-engineering/nucleus-docs/docs/components/ns-inputter.md

   * isPostcode(includeEircode) - Shows an error if the input value is not a valid UK postcode.
 This validation will include Eircode (Irish postcodes) when you pass a parameter of `true` to the validation function.  eg. `isPostcode(true)`

   * isPhoneNumber(includeIreland) - Shows an error if the input value is not a valid UK phone number.
 This validation will include Irish phone numbers when you pass a parameter of `true` to the validation function.  eg. `isPhoneNumber(true)`

+<Tokens component="inputter"></Tokens>

 ## Feedback